leninepestana/bdsqueries/README.md

 }
 ```

-To test the application I will test it in the main class, with the *CommandLineRunner*
+To test the application I will access the main class, and use the *CommandLineRunner*

 The code placed inside the run method will be executed right at the beginning of the application